IdiosApps/ShanghaiTeacherTips/index.md

 How-to:
 * You need to download the <a href="LessonPlanning_Macros.ahk">AutoHotKey script</a>
 * You will need AutoHotKey.
-You can download the latest version from here: https://autohotkey.com/download/.
+You can download the latest version from <a href="https://autohotkey.com/download/">here</a>.
 I recommend getting the "Installer" version.
 * If you want the hotkey to be accessible at all times, place the .ahk file in your equivalent of "C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
 On Windows, you can get to this by:

-1) Pressing "Windows key" + "R".
+1. Pressing "Windows key" + "R".
-2) Typing "shell:startup" and pressing Enter/OK.
+2. Typing "shell:startup" and pressing Enter/OK.
 Alternatively, you can just click on the file when you want to run it, or upon USB insertion (adapt BAT/PowerShell scripts from Automatic USB Backup section).